-- Carries up to 99 passengers. - Berthed at Pier 39, Dock J, in San Fran- - Available for private group charters and special events, including weddings, whale watching and corporate programs. - (415) 777-1630 or (800) 498-4228; email: sharon@adventurecat.com; website: www.adventurecat.com cally for the charter trade.
-Her design combines modern strength and safety features with an old-time sail plan - she carries great clouds of sail on her traditional gaff rig.
-Guests are always invited to participate in sailing this great schooner.
+Carries up to 99 passengers.

+• Berthed at Pier 39, Dock J, in San Francisco.

+Available for private group charters and special events, including weddings, whale watching and corporate programs. • (415) 777-1630 or (800) 498-4228; email: sharon@adventurecat.com; website: www.adventurecat.com Bay Lady: At 90 feet in length, Bay Lady is the largest Coast Guard 'certified' traditional sailing vessel on the West Coast.
+Licensed to carry up to 80 passengers, she holds the second-largest capacity of any sailing charter vessel in the region.
+Bay Lady was built of steel in New England specifically for the charter trade.
+Her design combines modern strength and safety features with an oldtime sail plan - she carries great clouds of sail on her traditional gaff rig.
+Guests are always invited to participate in sailing this great schooner. • Certified for 80 passengers (most comfortable with about 70).
+Berthed at South Beach Harbor, San Francisco.